Nireves333/cst311-assignments/PA3/README.md

 ### Optional Extra-credit Exercises
 The extra credit part of this assignment is mainly for fun and is challenging.
-You can modify the above server-client to create a simple chat service.
+Create a git branch where you can modify the server-client to do one or more of the following tasks, expanding this project into a more full-fledged chat client.

-- [ ] (10 points) Clients X and Y can only chat through the server.
-For example, every message that client X sends to the server, the server relays to client Y and vice versa.
+- [ ] (10 points) **Clients X and Y can chat on the server.**  Create a branch of your code that allows for messages to be forwarded from one client to the other immediately.
-- [ ] (5 points) When a client (say X) wants to exit the chat service it sends a “Bye” message.
-When a server sees a “Bye” message, it relays this message to Y and then terminates the connection to both clients.
+- [ ] (5 points) **Chat exit.**  When a client sends a message "Bye" this message is relayed to the other client and both connections are closed.
-- [ ] (5 points) Each client (say X) should output the messages sent by it and those received from Y. As this is a chat service the number/content of messages exchanged is not fixed.
+- [ ] (5 points) **Chat history.*** Each client should output its messages followed by the messages from the other client that were forwarded by the server.
+Note that as this is a chat service the number/content of messages exchanged is not fixed.
 So your clients should have the capability to accept inputs (which are the content of the messages) from the keyboard.

 ### Starter code